TheTextAdventurer/SAGA-Hint-Sheets/HINT11 SAVAGE ISLAND PART 2 - ADVENTURE 11 HINTS AND SOLUTIONS.md

 ---

-## 22 - CAN NOT GET THROUGH FORCE FIELD
+## 22 - CAN NOT GET THROUGH FORCE FIELD WITH THE LIGHT?
 <details><summary>Answer</summary>N/A N/A N/A DO NOT LOOK AT THE LIGHT</details>

 **23 - More help for above problem.**